 Working Through College: Can It Still Be Done?

-Many high school and college-aged students have heard the “when I was your age” tales told by their parents and grandparents.
-Along with all the walks to school through the snow being uphill, and home purchases on one modest salary, there is the rumor that in the days of yore, a student could work through college to pay their tuition.
-Is this a long-gone possibility, having vanished along with sub-$1.00 gasoline and cheap eggs?
-Or can it still be done by today’s students?
+Many high school and college-aged students have heard the classic “when I was your age” stories from parents and grandparents.
+Along with the tales of walking uphill to school in the snow or buying a house on one modest salary, there’s the rumor that students could work their way through college.
+Is that really possible today, or has it disappeared along with $1 gas and cheap eggs?

 How Much Will Tuition Cost Me?